LF-DevOps-Intern/3_4_vm_container-subin-amit-unN00b/Answers.md

 #### 3. What problem does Virtualization solves and what is its drawback in context to modern application deployments?

-Virtuatualization can be used to create many instances of virtual machines on the same hardware at a same time.
+Virtualization can be used to create many instances of virtual machines on the same hardware at a same time.
 This alone has many benefits such as proper utilization of resources, sharing of unused resources and cost reduction.
 Virtualization also solves the problem of scalability.
+Making backups, managing machines and creating snapshots is easy.

 #### 4. What are the problems Container solves in regard to app deployment and how it solves?